ScriptCode best practices

 Context

-The rules for writing ScriptCode on the Eximee platform will help ensure code consistency, readability and safety, and will also facilitate onboarding of new employees.
+The rules for writing ScriptCode on the Eximee platform will help ensure consistency, readability, and code security, and will also make onboarding new employees easier.

 Area